Appboy/appboy-android-sdk/.github/ISSUE_TEMPLATE.md

 <!--
 Please replace this with how you've integrated and customized the Braze SDK.
-Example: Integrated Braze with the lifecycle listener and used automatic GCM push registration.
+Example: Integrated Braze with the lifecycle listener and used automatic push registration.
 -->

 ## What did you expect to happen?